masankin/PaginationSeekBar/README.md

 ![screenshot](http://media.giphy.com/media/xTiTnCpqx7QLC71eyA/giphy.gif)

-PaginationSeekBar is UI Library for Easy&Quick Pagination.
+PaginationSeekBar is Android UI Library for Easy&Quick Pagination.
 I recommand that, Use this for Board(List, Grid)UI.

 ##Implementation details
 This thing runs on minSDK=7 (well, technically could run 4 but can't test since AVDs for api 4 are deprecated and just don't boot).